 Get In Formation: How to Align Sales & Marketing

 While it would be really great if we all got along, there is often a disconnect that occurs between sales and marketing departments.
-While it’s easy to believe that these departments have different goals and separate functions, they are much more alike than you think—and true success comes when we are on the same page.
+It’s easy to believe that these departments have different goals and separate functions, but they are much more alike than you think—and true success comes when both are on the same page.

-There are numerous studies and statistics that point to the business benefits of having well-aligned sales and marketing operations; e.g. “a 36% improvement in customer retention and 38% higher sales win rates” (ActOn/Gleanster, “The New Stewards of the Customer Relationship,” 2015).
-There are many business scenarios where that alignment is critical, such as the delicate hand-off between a website request for more information and the sales representative follow-up.
+There are numerous studies and statistics that point to the business benefits of having well-aligned sales and marketing operations.
+Market research found that aligned organizations have a 36% higher customer retention rate and experience a 38% higher sales win rate.
+Additionally, there are many business scenarios where that alignment is critical, such as the delicate hand-off between a website request for more information and the sales representative follow-up.

 This is where things can potentially fall apart, because the booth is primarily where sales personnel deliver the message to prospects.
-And despite training sessions and briefings, the two teams are not on the same page to the detriment of the attendee experience, lead qualification and ultimately the ROI of the event.
+Despite training sessions and briefings, if the two teams are not on the same page, it shows.
+Much to the detriment of the attendee experience, lead qualification and ultimately the ROI of the event.

 So what are practical strategies to drive alignment in exhibitions and other face-to-face marketing events?